 7. Brijuni Islands: Private Retreat of Yugoslavian President Tito

 Brijuni is a National park and UNESCO World Heritage Site that served as the private retreat of the Yugoslavian president Tito.
 Here he hosted many world rulers who would sometimes gift him animals.
 You can still see antelopes and mountain zebras roaming around.
 Among his visitors was also former Indian prime minister Indira Gandhi, who presented him with two elephants, one of which still roams the main island today.

-Lastovo is Croatia's most remote inhabited island with a population of less than a thousand so it will only be enjoyed by those looking for peace, quiet and nature.
+Lastovo is Croatia's most remote inhabited island with a population of less than a thousand so it is ideal for by those looking for peace, quiet and nature.
 It's an absolutely beautiful island and a good spot to spend the day swimming, relaxing and having fun with water toys.

-Its remoteness allows for very little light pollution so this is an ideal place for stargazing.
-If you are visiting in mid-August, you might be lucky to see a yearly meteor shower called 'Suze svetog Lovre’.
-This would be a great experience for your yacht itinerary in Croatia if your yacht guests and owners are looking to enjoy peaceful or romantic surroundings.
+Its remoteness allows for very little light pollution so this is an especially good place for stargazing.
+If you are visiting in mid-August, you might be lucky to see the yearly meteor shower called 'Suze svetog Lovre', which is a great experience to enjoy peaceful or romantic surroundings.

 Vis is a beautiful unspoiled island where Mamma Mia 2 was filmed and where you can find some of the clearest water you've ever seen.

 The island was cut off from foreign visitors from the 1950s right up until 1989 due to military activity so that helped preserve the island from being spoiled by development.
 Its military past left behind a hidden 110m submarine tunnel that you are actually free to sail in with your tender.
 The tunnel is carved out from a Vis hill and is located in a bay north of Vis town.